 Last year there was so much uncertainty around whether the festival would be able to get off the ground so we did things a little differently.
-We invited local and others artists that had been regular contributors the the event to submit artworks for free, but with no prizes.
 The limitations due to COVID regulations. meant that we had to work at a vastly reduced capacity

 In the end, although there were fewer pieces, everyone agreed it looked so much better without the dividers though the room.
-This year we are going to try to replicate that but still squeeze in a few more pieces!
+This year we are going to try to replicate that but will also be using the Lesser Hall to display a few more pieces!
 We are especially interested in encouraging smaller works that would work on plinths.

 Open Art Exhibition 2018

 Thank you to all of the visitors and the artists that took part in the 2018 Open Art Exhibition